1966 theft of the Jules Rimet Trophy: Aftermath

-Pickles briefly became a celebrity, and appeared on TV and in some movies.
-David Corbett attended the players' celebration dinner after the World Cup Final, and later received rewards totaling £6,000.
+Pickles briefly became a celebrity and appeared on TV and in some movies.
+David Corbett attended the players' celebration dinner after the World Cup final and later received rewards totalling £6,000.
 The Football Association made a replica of the trophy for public celebrations.

 Edward Betchley was convicted of demanding money with menaces with intent to steal, and received concurrent sentences of two years.
 He died of emphysema in 1969.

 In 2018, criminal investigative journalist Tom Pettifor identified the Jules Rimet Trophy thief as being Sidney Cugullere.
-Pettifor also revealed the sources of his investigations in a seven part 2020 podcast series called Stealing Victory.
+Pettifor also revealed the sources of his investigations in a seven-part 2020 podcast series called Stealing Victory.

 In literature, media and popular culture

 The theft of the Jules Rimet Trophy has been interpreted in the game Reverse: 1999, featuring Pickles as a playable character.

 The Doctor Who Short Trip "This Sporting Life", an audio story by Big Finish Productions, revolves around the theft of the Trophy.

+A café in the 2026 BBC production Small Prophets bore the name "Pickles", and featured photographs of the dog.